LYNC-WORLD/Docs/docs/METIS/wallet-apis/wallet-apis.md

 5. **Use Cases and Examples**: Throughout the page, practical examples are provided to illustrate common use cases, such as creating a new user wallet, minting NFTs for digital art, or sending tokens for in-app purchases.
 These examples help developers visualize how the APIs can be integrated into real-world applications.

-6. **Developer-Friendly** Format: The page is designed to be developer-friendly, with clear formatting, example code snippets, and straightforward explanations.
+6. **Developer-FriendlyFormat**: The page is designed to be developer-friendly, with clear formatting, example code snippets, and straightforward explanations.
 This format makes it easy for developers of all experience levels to understand and implement the APIs.

-7. **Comprehensive Reference**: Serving as a one-stop reference, the page covers all aspects of wallet and transaction management on the Aptos blockchain.
+7. **Comprehensive Reference**: Serving as a one-stop reference, the page covers all aspects of wallet and transaction management on the Metis blockchain.
 It ensures developers have all the information they need to build and maintain blockchain-based applications efficiently.

 ## Why These APIs Are Important